Xwinchester/Xwinchester/README.md

 Here are some of the languages and technologies I work with:

 - Python 🐍: For scripting, data analysis, and CAM-Assistant.

+-  C# for Report Creation 📊: Crafting automated reporting solutions for CNC processes.

 - Java ☕: Minimal experience in small projects

 - VBA (Visual Basic for Applications) 📊: Enhancing productivity in CNC report generation.